Friday, January 25, 2013

 It saddens me to inform you that I no longer Ride The T.

-I have left my longtime job in Boston to focus my time and energies on my career as a photographer and freelance photojournalist.
+I have left my longtime job in Boston to focus my time and energies on my career as a headshot and commercial photographer.

 That means that this blog is officially going the way of the Boston & Maine, New Haven, New York Central, and so many other Boston-area railroads that are no more.

-However, like those railroads, I Ride The T will continue to operate under a different banner.
+However, like those railroads, I will continue to operate under a different banner.

 January 25th, 2013